 Phillip: I’ve only ever seen the shelters from the inside.

-Gorgeous scenery surrounds the abandoned mines that apparently became the shelters.
+Gorgeous scenery surrounds the abandoned mines that will apparently become the shelters.

 Jenny goes into respiratory distress.
 Marcy is confused, because this isn’t a typical symptom at this point in the illness.
 Grace says that Marcy left her with no choice but to act alone.
 She programmed the nanites to pull the virus into red blood cells where it can’t survive.
 Jenny should be getting better.